 The device and accompanying electronics are packed into a field prototype consisting of two rack enclosures.
 The box for the electronics is one rack unit (1U) high and the other one containing the optical setup is 2U high.
 The stability of the device was tested with an overnight measurement of laboratory air, which was filtered through a HEPA filter.
-The instrument was moved to the air quality monitoring station SMEAR III in Helsinki (Järvi et al., 2009).
-The station is classified as urban background station and typical BC concentrations are relatively low, with the average BC concentration over the
+The instrument was then moved to an air quality monitoring station SMEAR III in Helsinki (Järvi et al., 2009).
+The station is classified as urban background station and typical BC concentrations are relatively low.

-- measurement period of approximately 200 ng/m3.
 The station is located at a university campus and surrounded by sparse buildings and low vegetation, with closest major road at a distance of approximately 100 m.
 The sample flow drawn from the outdoor air is dried with Nafion tubing.
-The BC concentration measured with CEPAS are compared against two filter-based photometers operating at the station: an aethalometer AE33 (Aerosol Magee Scientific) and a multi angle absorption - 150 photometer MAAP (Thermo Scientific).
+The BC concentration measured with CEPAS are compared against two filter-based photometers operating at the station: an aethalometer AE33 (Aerosol Magee Scientific) and a multi angle absorption photometer MAAP (Thermo Scientific).